-Four key assessments were conducted in parallel over a span of ten weeks, which included targeted analyses of technology strategic alignment and governance, operational processes, organizational capabilities and performance data to identify areas of transformation opportunity.
-The outcome, a future state operating model and prioritized roadmap, would both enable the transition from an operations focus to a business-enabling technology function while transitioning the functionally-siloed IT organization away from its 'utility’ mindset.
+Four key assessments were conducted in parallel over a span of ten weeks, which included targeted analyses of technology strategic alignment and governance, operational processes, organisational capabilities and performance data to identify areas of transformation opportunity.
+The outcome, a future state operating model and prioritised roadmap, would both enable the transition from an operations focus to a business-enabling technology function while transitioning the functionally-siloed IT organisation away from its 'utility’ mindset.

 New tools and process changes on the way to success

-The most significant challenge throughout the transformation project was building a standardized data model and cleaning data from ingestion to downstream data reporting and analytics.
+The most significant challenge throughout the transformation project was building a standardised data model and cleaning data from ingestion to downstream data reporting and analytics.
 Compliance processes and testing were also automated.

-Throughout, the company was focused on building an integrated technology model and recognized how challenging it can be to drive transformation across an organization that is adjusting to rapid change in many facets of the business.
+Throughout, the company was focused on building an integrated technology model and recognised how challenging it can be to drive transformation across an organisation that is adjusting to rapid change in many facets of the business.
 As a result, they:

 - Established a business transformation office, reporting to the CTO; this office is focused on aligning portfolio management, aligning risk and lean based process re-engineering.

 - Implemented a new goals framework with clear one- and three-year objectives, aligned across the company; all portfolio investment decisions are now made with these goals in mind.

 - Created a formal product management organisation, reporting to the CTO; the company now works across all divisions and stakeholders to define clear customer journeys and create go-to-market ready, customer-facing products, services and solutions.